yazid-hoblos/SOLARIS/README.md

 ### Background

 SOLARIS addresses fundamental challenges in **strain selection** and **pathway optimization** for metabolic engineering.
 Traditional approaches require manual analysis of individual genomes and pathways, which is time-consuming and error-prone when working with large datasets.
 Our toolkit automates this process while adding economic analysis and AI-powered workflow management.
+Our work remains in progress.

 **Differentiating Factors:**
 - **Integrated workflow**: Seamless integration from pathway extraction to strain ranking to economic analysis